Jon Berti Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 12th in MLB with a collective 9.1 strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.82).
+- The Diamondbacks' 4.87 team ERA ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender the fourth-most home runs in baseball (21 total, 1.6 per game).
+- The Diamondbacks rank 25th in baseball in home runs allowed (21 total, 1.5 per game).

+- The Diamondbacks will look to Nelson (1-0) in his third start of the season.

+- The right-hander last appeared on Sunday against the Los Angeles Dodgers, when he threw six innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.